rhyskeepence/trigger/README.md

 - `dirs`: one or more directories to watch for changes.
 To reduce file handles, it is best to keep this as scoped as possible (rather than using `.`).
 - `files`: one or more file globs, relative to the current working directory.
 Files that don't match will not trigger.
 - `ignore`: (optional) one or more file globs.
 Overrides the above file globs to exclude particular files.
+- `clearScreen`: (optional boolean) The default is to clear the screen when a file changes.
+Set this to false to disable this behaviour.
 - `tasks`: (optional) one or more tasks, which are run sequentially in the foreground.
 Any error will stop subsequent tasks.
 - `exec`: (optional) one or more background processes.